mattermost/mattermost-developer-documentation/site/content/contribute/server/plugins.md

 ## Overview

-Plugins are generally made of at least three parts: a manifest, a server binary and a JavaScript bundle.
+Plugins are generally made of at least two parts: a manifest and a server binary and/or a JavaScript bundle.

 The manifest tells Mattermost what the plugin is and provides a set of metadata used by the server to install and run the plugin.
 For more information you can see the [manifest reference](/extend/plugins/manifest-reference).
 Manifests may be defined in JSON or YAML.